creditkarma/thrift-server/packages/thrift-server-express/README.md

 * serviceName - The name of your service.
 Used for logging and tracing.
 * handler - The service Processor instance to handle service method calls.
+* path - The path on which to server your Thrift service.
+Defaults to '/thrift'.
 * transport - The kind of Thrift transport to use.
 Only 'buffered' is currently supported.
 * protocol - The kind of Thrift protocol to use.
 Only 'binary' is currently supported.